 The Anglican Parish of Katherine begins just south of the township of Adelaide River in the north, ends at Dunmarra in the south, and extends from the borders of Western Australia to Queensland.

 The Slacks moved to Katherine in May 2016, where Kristan was inducted as the Rector of the Anglican Parish of Katherine.
-Kristan says “My role as rector is to shepherd God’s people and make Christ known to the community.”
+Kristan says “My role is to lead the church in trusting, following and sharing Jesus.”

-Prior to moving to Katherine, Kristan was an assistant minister in the Anglican Parish of Moorebank in south-west Sydney and Kath taught English as a Second Language.
-In 2011, they were short term missionaries in Mauritius where Kath taught at a small Christian school and Kristan lectured at a Bible college.
+Prior to moving to Katherine, Kristan was an assistant minister in the Anglican Parish of Moorebank in south-west Sydney and Kath was a primary school teacher.
+In 2011, they were short term missionaries in Mauritius where Kath taught English as a Second Language at a small Christian school and Kristan lectured at a Bible college.